April 3 at 10:00 a.m.: Easter at Naturkraft

 The address is Naturparken 10, 6950 Ringkøbing.

-You are a pedestrian:
+You are walking:

-Arriving by car:
+If you’re coming by car:

+Cars reach Naturkraft Highway 15—the ring road that circles Ringkøbing.
 There is a parking lot at Naturkraft, and parking is free.

 Times and duration